A great weekend trip from Cape Town to Nieuwoudtville to see the quiver tree forest (kokerboomwoud) and wildflowers near the quaint, atmospheric town.

 14 km north of town including 10 km of good gravel road.
 Three self-catering cottages for 2, 3, or up to 8 people.
 Mountain biking and two short hiking trails on the farm.
 Guests are free to drive around the farm in flower season.

-Gannabos Guest Farm (Website)
+Gannabos Guest Farm (Website, Booking Reviews*)

 33 km NE of town including 11 km of good gravel road.
 A variety of upscale self-catering accommodation from a romantic 2-person cottage to a 10-person farmhouse.
 Free WiFi.
 Campsite with two sites, each with their own ablutions block and wood provided but no electricity.

-Oudeklip Guesthouse (Website)
+Oudeklip Guesthouse (Booking*)

 In town.
 Five units for 2 people each, all ensuite with kitchenette and braai facilities.
 Free WiFi.

-Linda se Dop Guesthouse (Website, Tripadvisor Reviews*)
+Linda se Dop Guesthouse (Booking*)

 Beautiful, upmarket fully equipped guesthouse with swimming pool in the middle of town.
 Delicious meals are available on request.
 Free wifi.